MarcAButler/8-Puzzle-Solver/README.md

 2. Tiles out of Place: Simply the number of tiles out of place in as a means of heurisitics for our AI

 ### Proper Input
 Proper inputs for the puzzle must consist of 9 characters--no more; no less.
-Each must be a different character in the form of \[1-8\] where a `-` must be inserted as well to denote the empty space.
+Each must be a different character in the form of **\[1-8\]** where a `-` must be inserted as well to denote the empty space.
 Only one of each character may be used per puzzle.

 # Download
-An executable can be found in a .tar or .zip file in the releases tab of this repo.
+An executable can be found in a `.tar.gz` or `.zip` file in the releases tab of this repo.